ferds003/ferds003.github.io/_data/_posts_template/20xx-xx-xx-post_template.md

 ## LECTURE:

-Below is a consolidated document of the calculations that I did for this lecture.
+Below is a consolidated document of the outputs that I did for this lecture.

 <iframe src="https://drive.google.com/file/d/1qnR3EZdTJH-ZWGkCay7j2O3EkAmnF29v/preview"
         width="100%" height="600px"